The 5 Best Places to Eat in Elie, Fife | Coffee, Delis & Restaurants

 2. Elie Deli

-Situated directly on Elie high street, the Elie Deli serves an array of fresh food and savoury options.
+Situated directly on Elie High Street, the Elie Deli serves an array of fresh food and savoury options.
 With an artisan approach and commitment to quality produce, it is a must for anyone seeking a culinary experience in Elie.

 A fantastic option for a takeaway lunch or picnic on the beach, their deli counter includes a range of delicious quiches, cheeses, olives, cold cuts, and savoury produce.
-Plus there’s delicious pastries, cakes, coffee, and a range of filled baguettes & sandwiches to choose from.
+Plus, there’s delicious pastries, cakes, coffee, and a range of filled baguettes & sandwiches to choose from.

-Open daily from 8am till 4pm.
+Open daily from 8am to 4pm.

 Find it here.